 Apex GT3R DDU V2

 SimHub compatibility includes pre-configured profiles, though community profiles from TWF Dashboards often provide better visual polish and additional game support.
-The colour-vibrant display handles direct sunlight reasonably well, though it can’t match the Grid DDU5’s 500-nit brightness.
+The colour-vibrant display handles direct sunlight reasonably well, though it can’t match the Grid DDU5’s backlit brightness output.

 Mounting flexibility is the GT3R’s strength.
 Apex offers bracket solutions for nearly every wheelbase and cockpit configuration: Simucube pattern (70mm horizontal spacing, M5 threaded holes), Fanatec pattern (50mm spacing), and VESA 75×75 universal mounts.
 This adaptability matters when you upgrade wheelbases or cockpits – the DDU moves with you.